* Dollar index up from lowest since January 2015

 * Gasoline futures continue to rise as refineries shut

-North Korean media reports on the launch also lacked their usual claims of technical advances, indicating the test may not have succeeded as planned.
+Reports of the launch by North Korean media were lacking the usual boasts of technical advances, indicating the test may not have accomplished its intended goals.

-In commodities, gasoline hit a two-year high after Hurricane Harvey shut down nearly a fifth of U.S refining capacity, and more closures are expected.
+In commodities, gasoline hit a near-two-year high after Hurricane Harvey shut down nearly a fifth of the U.S's refining capacity, and more closures are expected.

 The rise in crude inventories as a result of refinery shutdowns, however, weighed on oil prices.

-U.S. crude futures fell 0.6 percent to $46.17 a barrel, after touching a five-week low on Tuesday.
+U.S. crude futures fell 0.4 percent in early trade to $46.29 a barrel, after touching a five-week low on Tuesday.

-Spot gold edged marginally lower to $1,309.39 an ounce on Wednesday.
-On Tuesday, the precious metal jumped to its highest since Trump was elected U.S. president.
+Spot gold was little changed at $1,308.55 an ounce on Wednesday.
+On Tuesday, the precious metal jumped to its highest level since Trump was elected U.S. president, before closing flat.